ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **10-loops.js:**
 - `appendToEachArrayValue`: Refactored to utilize the ES6 `for...of` loop and `const` for iterating over array elements.
 This function modifies each element of the array by appending a specified string, illustrating a more modern and efficient approach to array manipulation.

+**11-main.js:** Tests the `createEmployeesObject` function by passing department names and employee lists to see if it correctly maps them into an object.

+**11-createEmployeesObject.js:**
+- `createEmployeesObject`: Constructs objects dynamically using computed property names, allowing the department names to be used as keys and the corresponding employee arrays as values.
+This illustrates a practical use of ES6 features to handle real-world data structuring tasks.

 ## Installation
 Clone this repository and navigate to the project directory.